-- Although reviewers for periodic inspections confirmed the existence of audit documentation using a checklist, they lacked awareness of the need to conduct in-depth reviews concerning the adequacy of further audit procedures performed by engagement teams.
+- 1Although reviewers for periodic inspections confirmed the existence of audit documentation using a checklist, they lacked awareness of the need to conduct in-depth reviews concerning the adequacy of further audit procedures performed by engagement teams.
 Because of this, deficiencies concerning accounting estimates and related-party transactions were not discovered.
-(Quality Control Standards Committee Statement No. 1, paragraphs 47) - The engagement team performed additional audit procedures as corrective measures against the deficiency identified in the cyclic inspection.
+(Quality Control Standards Committee Statement No. 1, paragraphs 47) - 2The engagement team performed additional audit procedures as corrective measures against the deficiency identified in the periodic inspections.
 The QC department did not sufficiently monitor the audit documentation to ascertain whether the judgments made by the engagement team for these additional audit procedures were supported by sufficient appropriate audit evidence, since it did not understand the need to critically evaluate important judgments made by the engagement team.
 (Quality Control Standards Committee Statement No. 1, paragraphs 50 and 51)

-It should be noted that EQC reviews and periodic inspections are required to evaluate the content of the engagement teams explanations objectively based on documents, through examination of audit documentation.
+It must be noted that, as with other reviews, it is necessary in EQC reviews and periodic inspections to assess whether the explanations offered by the engagement team are sufficiently and properly supported by audit evidence by examining audit documentation and not just depending on oral communication.
 It should also be noted that with regard to audit firms positioning the global review as the center of periodic inspection, whether the global review conducts inspections that correspond to requirements under Japan's audit standards should be ascertained, and if it is suspected that it does not, it should be ascertained whether it is necessary to take some kind of supplementary measures.